 The differential rate will be used to fund some of those items of expenditure described in the Budged adopted by Council.

-The level of the differential rate is set at the level which council considers is necessary to achieve the objectives specified above.
+The level of the differential rate is set at 2.00 and is the level which council considers is necessary to achieve the objectives specified above.